Skip to main content

 License

 qi.q and its packages are free to use, and distributed under the MIT license.
-The UI is also free to use, but an update is required every 90 days.

 Questions & Feedback